speedandfunction/website/README.md

 3. Cursor AI will help you format a proper PR following our standardized format:
    - A descriptive title (max 120 characters)
    - A bullet list of changes without repeating the title
+4. GitLab CLI will be used in the background to create or update the pull request

 Example chat message:
 ```